E-Marketing: Marketing Strategies for Future Success

 |Access:||See admissions matrix|

 Technology is increasingly accepted as a part of our society, as an infrastructure connecting people, companies and countries.
 More and more people choose to live independently and single; this brings fundamental changes into the community.
 Consumers want to be increasingly involved, to live and experience everything, making their own choices.
 But are organisations ready for that?
 The present crisis is a great opportunity for internet-related companies.
 How to succeed in beating the crisis?
 What do customers want?
-It is a time of disruption, what will change for companies, value change and customers?
+It is a time of disruption; what will change for companies, value change and customers?
+What will the future bring; opportunities and threats of disruption

 Good knowledge of the English language is required, as well as knowledge of marketing theory.
 The course is based on English literature and all classes are in English.
 Pro active learning by actual subjects and discussions in class require English understanding and verbal knowledge.
-Recent news articles and developments will be discussed.
-Active participation in class is is required as there will be discussions and breakout sessions.
+Actual articles and developments will be discussed.
+Active participation in class is needed: discussions and breakout sessions.

 This program is useful for students who wish to add to their knowledge of information management and marketing, as well as those who seek extended knowledge and the skills to use the latest academic views and publications to interpret the developments.
 What is going on in the internet world, how to be successful on internet and what do customers want and do.
 Practical presentations of successful internet companies and reach among shoppers are part of this (exciting and up-to-date) minor.
 Is the disruption a threat or an opportunity?
 Interpreting changes and strategic thinking are key assets